Would you like to contact us and meet at the event or have a question about our platform? Fill out the form at this link.

 You could also connect the Bosch BMP180 sensor module and measure barometric pressure and temperature, and show it on the screen.
 That will also allow you to calculate the altitude – pretty neat, isn’t it?

 The official announcement with information about the start date, goals and other details is coming up in early January.

-We have just deployed new version of the Blocktinu Windows application.
+We have just deployed a new version of the Blocktinu Windows application.

 It is available for download from BLOCKTINU.com/downloads website.